 Writing and formatting HR policies

-All policies should be written in plain English and avoid jargon so that they’re user-friendly and easily understood by all employees.
+All policies should be written in plain language and avoid jargon so that they’re user-friendly and easily understood by all employees.
 When technical terms are unavoidable, it’s useful include a short glossary.
 It’s also helpful to include the date of publication and/or most recent review.

 Communicating HR policies

 Turning HR policy into practice requires working across the business to ensure that leaders, line managers and employees fully understand the policies and expectations (including any updates).
 The format for communications will depend on the organisational culture and nature of the policies.
 See more on employee communication.

 Since line managers are pivotal in bringing HR policies to life, training and support are crucial to ensure that managers have a clear understanding of the policies, and have the capability to implement policies sensitively and fairly.
 Read our factsheet on Line mangers’ role in supporting people professionals or listen to our podcast on training line managers.

 Induction plays a key role in making sure new employees are aware of all the policies and procedures within an organisation.